 Ensure that you include all of your personal loans, auto loans, credit cards, payday loans, and other debts.
+Ensure that you include all of your personal loans, auto loans, credit cards, payday loans which you can get from https://qvcredit.sg/payday-loans-singapore/, and other debts.
 Don’t forget to make not of any annual fees charged on your credit cards.
 But you don’t need to include your student loans or mortgage at this time.
 These are relatively long-term loans with low APRs, and it’s best to first focus on eliminating other debts first.

 2. Check your Monthly Budget